 MSHN and its Provider Network are committed to conducting the delivery of services and business operations in an honest and lawful manner and consistent with its Vision, Mission, and Values.
 As such, MSHN minimally establishes the following Standards of Conduct to clearly delineate the philosophy and values concerning compliance with the laws, regulations, contractual obligations, government guidelines and ethical standards applicable to the delivery of behavioral health care.
+The standards of conduct will be distributed to all employees and all employees will be required to certify that they have read, understand, and agree to comply with the standards.

-- Provide through its Provider Network, high quality services consistent with MSHN Vision, Mission, and Values; - Dedicated to ensuring that equality in voice and governance exists, and that the benefit to the citizens meets Medicaid standards while being provided in ways that reflect the needs and resources of the communities in which each CMHSP Participants/SUD Providers operate; - Shared operating structure, using a committee-based system that creates many venues, allowing voices from across the region to be heard; - MSHN operations are for service to the CMHSP Participants/SUD Providers in achieving high levels of regulatory compliance, quality of service, and fiscal integrity; - MSHN exists to serve in the best interest of and to the benefit of all CMHSP Participants/SUD Providers and their consumers; - Foster each CMHSP Participants/SUD Providers integration activities and locally driven work. - Conduct business in an honest, legal and competent manner to prevent fraud, abuse and waste; - Perform all duties in good faith and refrain from knowingly participating in illegal activities;

-- Report any actual or suspected violation of the Compliance Plan, Standards of Conduct, MSHN policies or procedures, contract requirements, state and federal regulations or other conduct that is known or suspected to be illegal; - Provide accurate information to federal, state, and local authorities and regulatory agencies when applicable; - Promote confidentiality and safeguard all confidential information according to policy; - Practice ethical behavior regarding relationships with consumers, payers, and other health care providers; - Protect through its Provider Network, the integrity of clinical decision-making, basing care on identified medical necessity; - Seek to continually maintain and improve work-related knowledge, skills, and competence; and - Actively support a safe work environment, free from harassment of any kind.
+- Provide through its Provider Network, high quality services consistent with MSHN Vision, Mission, and Values; - Dedicated to ensuring that equality in voice and governance exists, and that the benefit to the citizens meets Medicaid standards while being provided in ways that reflect the needs and resources of the communities in which each CMHSP Participants/SUD Providers operate; - Shared operating structure, using a committee-based system that creates many venues, allowing voices from across the region to be heard; - MSHN operations are for service to the CMHSP Participants/SUD Providers in achieving high levels of regulatory compliance, quality of service, and fiscal integrity; - MSHN exists to serve in the best interest of and to the benefit of all CMHSP Participants/SUD Providers and their consumers; - Foster each CMHSP Participants/SUD Providers integration activities and locally driven work. - Conduct business in an honest, legal and competent manner to prevent fraud, abuse and waste; - Perform all duties in good faith and refrain from knowingly participating in illegal activities; - Report any actual or suspected violation of the Compliance Plan, Standards of Conduct, MSHN policies or procedures, contract requirements, state and federal regulations or other conduct that is known or suspected to be illegal; - Provide accurate information to federal, state, and local authorities and regulatory agencies when applicable; - Promote confidentiality and safeguard all confidential information according to policy; - Practice ethical behavior regarding relationships with consumers, payers, and other health care providers; - Protect through its Provider Network, the integrity of clinical decision-making, basing care on identified medical necessity; - Seek to continually maintain and improve work-related knowledge, skills, and competence; and - Actively support a safe work environment, free from harassment of any kind.

 These Standards of Conduct provide guidance for MSHN Board members and employees, as well as the provider network in performing daily activities within appropriate ethical and legal standards and establish a workplace culture that promotes prevention, detection, and resolution of instances of conduct that do not conform with applicable laws and regulations.
-While the above standards are expected to be a framework for compliance, the issues addressed are not exhaustive.
+While the above standards are expected to be a framework for compliance, the issues addressed are not 2024 Compliance Plan exhaustive.
 Therefore, MSHN Board Members, employees and its provider network staff are responsible for conducting themselves ethically in all aspects of business avoiding even the appearance of impropriety and in accordance with established policies and procedures.